srct/whats-open-web/CONTRIBUTING.md

 ```
 fix(release): need to depend on latest rxjs and zone.js

-The version in our package.json gets copied to the one we publish, and users need the latest of these.
+The version in our package.json gets copied to the one we lish, and users need the latest of these.
 ```

 ### Revert